UW-GAC/analysis_pipeline/README.md

 ## Setup

-We recommend building R with [Intel MKL](https://software.intel.com/en-us/intel-mkl) for improved performance in association tests.
+We recommend building R with [Intel MKL](https://software.intel.com/en-us/intel-mkl) for improved performance in PC-Relate and association tests.

 1. Install R packages and dependencies from Bioconductor
 ```{r}